To Contact our Research Team

 Conclusion: Within first-degree relatives of patients with Crohn’s disease, participants from multiplex families had a 3-4-fold increased risk of Crohn’s disease onset, a higher fecal calprotectin, and an altered bacterial composition, but not genetic burden or altered gut permeability.
 These results suggest that putative environmental factors might be enriched in first-degree relatives from multiplex families.

 Bernstein CN, Fisk JD, Walld R, Bolton JM, Sareen J, Patten SB, Singer A, Lix LM, Hitchon CA, El-Gabalawy R, Katz A, Graff LA, Marrie RA.
 Psychiatric comorbidity does not enhance prescription opioid use in inflammatory bowel disease as it does in the general population.
-Inflammatory Bowel Disease 2024; in press.
+Inflammatory Bowel Disease 2025 Feb 10;31(2):386-393.

 Background: Little is known about patterns of opioid prescribing in IBD, but pain is common in persons with IBD.
 We estimated the incidence (new prescriptions) and prevalence of opioid use in adults with IBD and an unaffected reference cohort and assessed factors that modified opioid use.